-Subscriptions: The annual subscriptions for individuals and institutions shall be determined by the members in General Meeting.
+- Subscriptions: The annual subscriptions for individuals shall be determined by the members in General Meeting.
 The annual subscriptions for institutions shall be determined by Council.

-The business of the Association shall be undertaken by a Council and by committees of the Council.
+- The business of the Association shall be undertaken by a Council and by committees of the Council.
 The Council shall consist of a maximum of twenty members.
-The Officers shall consist of a President, and, at least, two Vice-Presidents, a Treasurer, a Secretary, a Chair of the Publications Board and such other Officers as the Council may from time to time determine.
+The Officers shall consist of a President, and, at least, two Vice-Presidents, a Treasurer, a Secretary, an editor-in-Chief and such other Officers as the Council may from time to time determine.
 At any meetings of the Council six members shall form a quorum which shall always include the President, or a Vice-President or the Secretary.
 The committees of the Council may co-opt members of the Association as non-voting committee members.
 Committees of Council shall be open to all members of Council.

 - Periods of service for Officers shall be flexible but should normally not exceed two years for President and Vice-Presidents, and five years for Secretary, Editors, and Treasurer.
 Total consecutive service as an Officer (excluding service as President) should normally not exceed ten years.
 Other members of the Council shall be elected for a period of three years.
 All members of Council are Trustees of the Association in accordance with charity law.

 - Elections shall be held annually to fill vacancies on Council.
 The results of elections shall be announced at the Annual General Meeting.
 If nominations exceed vacancies a ballot shall be conducted at the meeting and provision shall be made for a postal ballot for members unable to attend the meeting.
 Nominations should be received by the Secretary not later than the Wednesday of the first full week in October preceding the Annual General Meeting.

 - The Annual General Meeting shall be held within 12 months of the end of the Association year.
 Other meetings shall be held as determined by Council.